haizelabs/j1-micro/README.md

-# Tiny & Mighty Reward Models: `j1-micro` & `j1-nano`
+# Tiny & Mighty Generalist Reward Models: `j1-micro` & `j1-nano`

 <p align="center">
 <img src="assets/j1.png" width="350">
 </p>

-`j1-micro` and `j1-nano` are tiny but mighty reward models finetuned off Qwen3 via a variant of [Self-Principled Critique Tuning](https://arxiv.org/abs/2504.02495).
+`j1-micro` and `j1-nano` are tiny but mighty reward models finetuned from Qwen3 via a variant of **Self-Principled Critique Tuning**, introduced by DeepSeek in [*Inference-Time Scaling for Generalist Reward Modeling*](https://arxiv.org/abs/2504.02495).
 This is one particular approach to [scaling judge-time compute](https://github.com/haizelabs/verdict) that factors the reward modeling task into two steps:

 1. Generate a set of query-specific principles (rubric) that can be used to evaluate a given sample
 2. Based on these principles, generate rationales ("critiques") to produce a final pointwise numeric rating (reward)

 Our `j1` models are trained exclusively on the Skywork v2.0 dataset for the pairwise preference modeling task.
 They perform outstandingly well on this task, matching or beating the performance of order-of-magnitude larger models, as measured by RewardBench (see [Results](#results)).
-This is achieved *purely* via RL.
+This is achieved *purely* via RL, which rewards emergent instance-specific rubric creation.

-`j1-micro` and `j1-nano` were each trained in <1 day on a single A100 GPU.
+`j1-micro` and `j1-nano` were each trained in <1 day on a single 80GB A100 GPU with LoRA.
 They are *only* 1.7B and 0.6B parameters, respectively.

 ## Results